jay-lenz/jay-lenz/README.md

 **`Digital Craftsman (Designer/Developer/Photographer)`**

+I'm a creator with skills such as design and development, as well as photography.
+I am essentially a content creator building my rendition of the digital world slowly and deliberately.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+All image content is built in a similar manner, from ideation and planning, all the way to finalizing the content with artistic touches and putting it out on digital platforms.
+Majority of my content (photography) is published on my Instagram page "[Jay_Lenz][instagram]", while the rest of it is uploaded here on my GitHub

 <!--
 **jay-lenz/jay-lenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.